 The Upper Arlington Master Plan was adopted by City Council on March 26, 2001, following an extensive three-year community process, replacing the Comprehensive Master Plan adopted in 1962.
-As indicated in the plan, an update of the Master Plan is recommended every 10 years.
+As indicated in the plan, an update of the Master Plan is recommended every ten years.
 The first update was completed by seven Committees appointed by City Council consisting of Council Members, Community Members, Staff, and in some instances members of related Boards and Commissions.
 City Council adopted the updated plan in 2013.

-Ten primary goals developed by the community form the policy direction around the Master Plan.
+Eight primary goals developed by the community form the policy direction around the Master Plan.
 Each goal represents an element in the Master Plan and is supported by objectives, which have underlying strategies.
 The goals of the Master Plan are:

 - ✓ Community Appearance Enhance the beauty of our neighborhoods, natural surroundings, and architectural amenities.
 Preserve these qualities within the residential and commercial settings along lighted sidewalks, streets, parks, and in other gathering places. - ✓ Economic Development (Economy) Emphasize high quality jobs and businesses, collaborative partnerships, and enhancement of the local tax base, while respecting the residential character of the community and creating a stronger and more diverse economy. - ✓ Implementation Emphasize accountability, monitor fiscal soundness and appropriate regulations, and foster the involvement of citizens, civic organizations, institutions and the business sector in the effective implementation of the Master Plan. - ✓ Housing Facilitate the provision of a full range of housing that is well built and well maintained and that utilizes old and new housing stock to accommodate people of all ages in a setting convenient to their needs. - ✓ Community Facilities Maintain and develop existing and proposed community facilities that meet the population's health, recreation, social, cultural, and other needs.
-Additionally, they should be safe, attractive, well-maintained, and emphasize integration and accessibility to all ages. - ✓ Community Services Provide high quality, cost effective community services from infrastructure maintenance to leisure opportunities that are responsive to the needs of a diverse, multigenerational population, and delivered within a safe environment.
+Additionally, they should be safe, attractive, well-maintained, and emphasize integration and accessibility to all ages.

-- ✓ Land Use Recognize the City's residential character while enhancing community redevelopment and revitalization, including town centers, community focal points, mixed housing, open/green space, and quality commercial development that serves the community's needs. - ✓ Transportation Provide a comprehensive network that is safe, convenient, and accessible to the entire community. - ✓ Technology Maintain and develop technology-related facilities, services and infrastructures that are high quality, cost effective and accessible to the entire community. - ✓ Sustainability Maintain and develop a more sustainable, walkable Upper Arlington through innovation, efficiency, wellness and environmental stewardship.
+- ✓ Community Services Provide high quality, cost effective community services from infrastructure maintenance to leisure opportunities that are responsive to the needs of a diverse, multigenerational population, and delivered within a safe environment. - ✓ Land Use Recognize the City's residential character while enhancing community redevelopment and revitalization, including town centers, community focal points, mixed housing, open/green space, and quality commercial development that serves the community's needs. - ✓ Transportation Provide a comprehensive network that is safe, convenient, and accessible to the entire community.

 The goals and objectives of each of the City's departments support the Master Plan goals.
-The entire Master Plan is available to the public on the City's website at https://upperarlingtonoh.gov/community-development/.
+The entire Master Plan is available to the public on the City's website at www.upperarlingtonoh.gov.
 An "Executive Summary" excerpt from the original Master Plan document can be found in the appendix of this budget book.